Urological Club of Great Britain & Ireland

 It was resolved to form:

 “a small Urological Club ... of surgeons wholly, or largely, interested in genito-urinary surgery"

 It was suggested from the outset that the Club be small and that 4 - 5 surgeons from London Teaching Hospitals and one from all, or most, of the provincial teaching hospitals should become foundation members of the Club.
 The meeting agreed that the first President of the Club should be Mr Thomas Lane of Dublin, and Mr Malcolm Pyrah of Leeds was agreed as the first Secretary.
 The inaugural meeting was hosted by Mr Lane in Dublin in October 1948.

 The Club emblem (above right), which is incorporated into the Club tie and used at the letterhead for all Club correspondence, shows the plant Utricularia vulgaris - a plant whose colloquial English name, common bladderwort, was considered highly appropriate for a group of urological surgeons!

 The Present UCGBI

-The Club meets once a year, with the host being chosen, in turn, from the membership; the intention being that every member hosts the meeting once during their membership.
-Traditionally, organisation of the Annual Meeting is left to the host but normally takes the form of an evening meal in the host's own home, two mornings of scientific presentation (from the host Urology Department), a formal dinner and assorted social activities for both members and their partners.
+The Club meets once a year, with the host being chosen, in turn, from the membership; the intention is that every member hosts the meeting once during their membership.
+Traditionally, organisation of the Annual Meeting is left to the host but normally takes the form of an evening meal in the host's own home, two mornings of scientific presentation (from the local Urology Department), a formal dinner and assorted social activities for both members and their partners.

 Members of the UCGBI and their partners (with the local speakers & the Master of the